-- any expense over BDT 100,000 for which payment is made without banking channel or mobile financial service (MFS) platform, except for intra-company transactions; - expenses for exempted goods or services;
+- any expense over BDT 100,000 for which payment is made without a banking channel or mobile financial service (MFS) platform, except for intra-company transactions; - expenses for exempted goods or services;

-- expenses for which the VAT invoice does not mention the name, address and BIN of both customer and supplier; - expenses related of transportation of goods above 80%; - expenses related to supply of goods and services for businesses other than export-oriented, which are subject to Turnover Tax or VAT at a specified rate or VAT at a rate less than 15%; - expenses that are not mentioned in the Input-Output Coefficient Declaration; - Goods or services that are supplied less than purchase price; - if updated Input-Output Coefficient Declaration is not submitted in case of any deviation of more than 7.5% of the input amount; - imported services for which output VAT has not been shown in the VAT Return; - purchase of passenger vehicle or entertainment services, provided that input VAT credit may be allowed when such purchases are part of the normal course of economic activities of the person; - VAT paid on inputs that have not been entered in the Purchase-Sale Register prescribed by the rules; - VAT paid on the goods under the custody or possession or occupancy of another person, except for contractual goods production
+- expenses for which the VAT invoice does not mention the name, address, and BIN of both customer and supplier; - expenses related to transportation of goods above 80%; - expenses related to the supply of goods and services for businesses other than export-oriented, which are subject to Turnover Tax or VAT at a specified rate or VAT at a rate less than 15%; - expenses that are not mentioned in the Input-Output Coefficient Declaration; - goods or services that are supplied for less than the purchase price; - if an updated Input-Output Coefficient Declaration is not submitted in case of any deviation of more than 7.5% of the input amount; - imported services for which output VAT has not been shown in the VAT Return; - purchase of passenger vehicle or entertainment services, if input VAT credit may be allowed when such purchases are part of the ordinary course of economic activities of the person; - VAT paid on inputs that have not been entered in the Purchase-Sale Register prescribed by the rules; - VAT paid on the goods under the custody or possession or occupancy of another person, except for contractual goods production

-Any credit claimed in respect of inputs that went into the production of goods that were subsequently rendered unusable or damaged shall be cancelled.
-In this respect, the VAT registrant shall file an application to the authority in the prescribed manner and, once approved, the cancelled amount of VAT credit will need to be reported in the VAT return for the relevant month through an increasing adjustment.
+Any credit claimed regarding inputs that went into producing goods rendered unusable or damaged shall be cancelled.
+In this respect, the VAT registrant shall file an application to the authority in the prescribed manner.
+Once approved, the cancelled amount of VAT credit will need to be reported in the VAT return for the relevant month through an increasing adjustment.